OmarHaroon01/NSUCLS/README.md

 - **User-friendly Interface:** NSUCLS provides an intuitive interface for easy navigation and usage.
 - **Speech Recognition:** Users can lodge complaints using speech recognition, making the process quicker and more accessible.
 - **Instant Review:** Complaints are immediately reviewed by a designated faculty member or system admin.
-- **Categorization:** Complaints can be categorized based on the type of issue and the involved parties.

 ## Repository Structure